Soil Investigation Services

 - UNDISTURBED SAMPLES (UDS)

-Without disturbing the structure, texture, density, natural water contents or the stress conditions of the sample is called an undisturbed sample.
-These are normally taken in sample barrels such as Shelby, Denison and pitcher samples which retains the original in-situ condition of soil samples when taken for tests in laboratory.
+Without disturbing the structure, texture, density, natural water contents, or the stress conditions of the sample is called an undisturbed sample.
+These are normally taken in sample barrels such as Shelby, Denison, and Pitcher samplers which retain the original in-situ condition of soil samples when taken for tests in the laboratory.

 Performing standard penetration test (SPT)